0xGeorgii/0xgeorgii.github.io/articles/just-in-time-hooking.md

 _The :ru: video from the DotNet meetup can be found [here](https://youtu.be/39fOc4Jr8lE) with the :uk: [slides](https://speakerdeck.com/dotnetru/gieorghii-plotnikov-just-in-time-hooking)_

+please visit the new revision of this article https://www.georgeplotnikov.com/just-in-time-hooking/

 At the time the [Clr](https://github.com/dotnet/coreclr) became open source, tons of opportunities and ways to improve and analyze the code came alive.
 One of the ways I'd like to show you was developed when I was working on an enhancement  for the [BDN](https://github.com/dotnet/BenchmarkDotNet) project.